 Applicants should provide letters of commitment and/or memorandums of understanding from community organizations, key faculty, or any other component essential to the success of the program.
+For example, if the goal is to provide education to rural, community-based professionals, the applicant should obtain letters of commitment demonstrating the role of these professionals in providing access to navigation and/or preventive services.
 These letters must be included and uploaded in the application; do not send any letters directly to the CPRIT office.